Skip to content

 # Create GraphEngine and infer schema from PostgreSQL (automatically detects vertices and edges)

-# Connection is automatically managed inside infer_schema()
+# Connection is automatically managed inside infer_manifest()

 engine = GraphEngine()

-schema = engine.infer_schema(pg_config, schema_name="public")
+manifest = engine.infer_manifest(pg_config, schema_name="public")

-# Create patterns from PostgreSQL tables
+# Create bindings from PostgreSQL tables

 engine = GraphEngine()

-patterns = engine.create_patterns(pg_config, schema_name="public")
+bindings = engine.create_bindings(pg_config, schema_name="public")

-# Or create patterns manually
+# Or create bindings manually

 )